AI Search Statistics for 2026 Survey, Research & Trends

 Query and Answer Length

-The median query length is just 71 characters — most people keep their AI search prompts short.
-Answers, on the other hand, average 2,309 characters (roughly 350–400 words).
+The median query length is just 71 characters, most people keep their AI search prompts short.
+Answers average 2,309 characters, roughly 350 to 400 words.
 There is a moderate positive correlation between answer length and the number of citations (r = 0.34): longer answers tend to cite more sources.

 Trends: What is Changing in AI Search